How to Convert LTE phone to VoLTE?

 Once successfully installed, permission will need to use the Jio app as the default dialing app.
 So whenever the next time any call will be from the Jio number, it will be a Volte call.

 It is not just the phone, you might have a feature with Jio, but when changing the sim card, you will not have calls over the internet.
 The reason is that the mobile operator does not support VoLTE.

 LTE to VolTE network conversion:

-As in the start, we discussed that VoLTE should be supported both in the phone and in the mobile core network.
-GSMA Spec defines all interfaces, protocols and network nodes for voice service over the LTE network.
-On the phone side, new stacks for IP calls pushed.
-On the network side along with EPC, IMS is the newer network for voice over LTE.
+As in the start, we discussed that VoLTE should be supported by both, the phone and the mobile core network.
+GSMA Spec defines all interfaces, protocols, and network nodes for voice service over the LTE network.
+On the phone side, new stacks for IP calls were pushed.
+On the network side along with EPC, IMS is the newer network for voice-over LTE.
 IMS brings new nodes and new network protocols.